neuro-inc/platform-docs/core/working-with-the-platform/secrets.md

 # Secrets

 Secrets provide a way to store confidential data on Apolo, be it passwords, access keys, tokens, etc. You can use secrets in jobs to securely access some external services.
 Apolo secrets are based [Kubernetes secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
-You can manage secrets both through Apolo CLI and the Web UI.
+You can manage secrets both through Apolo CLI and the Apolo Console.

 ### Creating secrets